-K9MD will use specifically trained dogs for the non-invasive early detection of cancer and other diseases.
+K9MD use specifically trained dogs for the early non-invasive detection of cancer and other diseases.Nationwide

-K9 Medical Detection NZ (K9MD) was created by Pauline Blomfield.
+K9 Medical Detection New Zealand Charitable Trust (K9MD) was created in 2018 by Pauline Blomfield.
 With a strong belief that a dog’s incredible sense of smell could be used as a non-invasive diagnostic tool in medicine, and a large dose of ‘kiwi can do’ attitude, Pauline embarked on a relentless journey to fulfil her vision.
-It seemed everyone had a heart-breaking story of losing a friend or loved one, and the common phrase was always, “if only we had known sooner”.
+It seemed everyone had a heart-breaking story of losing a friend or loved one to cancer, and the common phrase was always, “if only we had known sooner”.

 More about us